juanbkm/donor2019/content/partners/others/chevron-corporation.md

 draft: false
 ---

-Chevron Corporation is one of the world’s leading integrated energy companies.
+<a href="https://www.chevron.com/">Chevron U.S.A.
+Inc.</a> is one of the world’s leading integrated energy companies.
 Involved in almost all aspects of the energy industry, it explores, produces, and transports crude oil and natural gas.
 It refines, markets, and distributes transportation fuels and lubricants.
 It also makes and sells petrochemicals and additives and is involved in power generation and the deployment of technologies that enhance business value in every aspect of the company’s operations.

 Chevron has committed to support the scaling-up of high-quality training programs in information technology, construction, and light engineering in connection with ADB’s Skills for Employment Investment Program.

 ##### _1 January 2014–31 December 2019_ Cofinancing with Chevron Corporation